Discover the Paradise Pool in Linden

 Dawes Park Reserve

-After approximately 500 metres of walking on the Old Cox’s Road, the trail makes a left turn into the bush at the Dawes Park Reserve sign.
+After approximately 500 metres on the historic Cox’s Road, the trail veers left into the bush at the Dawes Park Reserve sign.

 2. Into the Bush

-After a short stroll through the bush, the path goes steeply downhill on a rocky surface.
-It’s not too hard to get through this section, but it’s important to watch your step.
+The trail begins with a short stroll through the bush before descending steeply over a rocky surface.
+While this section isn’t overly difficult, it’s important to watch your step.

-The next part of the walk is on staircases followed by a flat and narrow path through scenic bushland, with a couple of small footbridges to cross.
+Next, the path transitions to staircases, followed by a flat, narrow trail winding through scenic bushland, with a couple of small footbridges to cross.

 Bushwalking to Paradise Pool